How to publish a podcast? It’s easy. Just follow those 4 steps.

 - Good and useful analytics helping to understand the performance of your content and help you with making creative decisions in the future

-- Monetization possibilities from the beginning with smoothly working ad solution and automatically being listed on Podbean directory (only available when you also have a Podbean hosting)
+- Monetization (Creator’s Program) possibilities from the beginning with smoothly working ad solution.

-- Competitive pricing – for just $9 you receive a premium package of services which will satisfy all your needs when starting a podcast
+- Competitive pricing – for just $12 you receive a premium package of services that will satisfy all your needs when starting a podcast.
+On top, there is a generous 90-day trial period and a $20 Amazon gift card!

 What is the RSS feed link?